Yamimellow/AdvancedProgramming/week2/Assignments_Report.md

 ##Glyph
 ####+Ve Points
-- Resturant Cal :
+- Restaurant Cal :
 	- Use of arrays.
-	- Good use of for loop in the end calculaton.
+	- Good use of for loop in the end calculation.

-- Followed the rules of submition correctly.
+- Followed the rules of submission correctly.

 ###-Ve Points
-- Resturant Cal :
+- Restaurant Cal :
 	- Didn't read meal name.
 	- Didn't read tax %.
 - How lucky is your computer :